-- Use the word “FREE” on your lead capture form and/or in your landing page copy.
+- Use the word “FREE” on your lead capture forms and/or in your lead capture page copy.
 Even if your lead magnet is a free one, explicitly saying “free” can only increase conversions.
 It can’t push potential leads away – who doesn’t want free stuff!

-- Use an explainer video alongside your landing page copy, instead of an image.
-Explainer videos can be a great way to reduce landing page friction because it uses familiar imagery to explain the offer.
+- Use an explainer video alongside your lead capture page copy, instead of an image.
+Explainer videos can be a great way to reduce lead capture page friction because it uses familiar imagery to explain the offer.
 This type of video provides information in both text (on video and in the body) and audio information thereby increasing chances of conversion.

-- Make the CTA button sticky and make it scroll with the landing page.
-On a long landing page, the reader might often be ready to convert before he/she reaches the CTA.
+- Make the CTA button sticky and make it scroll with the lead capture page.
+On a long lead capture page, the reader might often be ready to convert before he/she reaches the CTA.
 If at this midway point, they don’t see a CTA button, they may not scroll up or down again to see the CTA.

 - Remove unnecessary fields.
 This goes in reverse of the principle we explained above when we asked you to test a number of form fields.
 Most lead magnet forms have email and name fields.
 If your form asks sensitive information such as “revenue”, it may be preventing the visitor from submitting his/her data.
 The only way to find out is to run a split test for it.

 - Consider offering shortened free-trial periods as lead magnets.
 If it’s a 30-day free trial, it gives enough time to use your and your competitors’ products/services as well.
 Having a trial that’s 14-day or 7-day long invokes a sense of urgency for both, trying out your product fully and making a decision to choose your product.